yongyw123/mig-sync-interface/README.md

 app_addr = {1'b0, user_addr, 3'b000};
 ```

-## Data Masking
+### Data Masking

 Data masking option provided by the MIG is not used.
 All write/read transaction will be in 128-bit.
 Two reasons:

 1. It takes about 200ns (see the Simulation Result) to complete the entire (read/write) transaction.
 This is because DDR2 is burst oriented.
-With or without data masking, 128-bit transaction will be conducted.
+With or without data masking, 128-bit transaction will still be conducted.
 It is inefficient to use only, say 16-bit per transaction.
-Alternatively, the effective rate "will be spread across" if more data is packed within one operation.
+In other words, the effective rate "will be spread across" if more data is packed within one operation.
 2. Data masking could always be done on the application side.

-### Application Setup
+Application Setup Example:

 By above, 128-bit transaction for read/write is in place as not to waste the memory space.
 Thus, it is up to the application to adjust with the setup, or to do the necessary masking on both ends: read/write.
 For example, if the application write data is only 16-bit, the application needs to accumulate/pack 8 data of 16-bit before writing it.

-## FSM
+### FSM

 This user synchronous interface only allows a single read or write at a time.
 MIG exposes the relevant signals that allows a simple state machine.
 The state machine mainly involves sending the appropriate write/read request along with the address and waiting for the relevant assertion flags, such as transaction complete from the MIG.

-A simplified FSM is shown below with the states defined as follows:
+The FSM states are defined as follows:

 | **State** | **Definition** |
 |-----------|----------------|